SkrFractals/Comparser/README.md

 Variable definition:
 variableName=<expressionValue>
--they can be mutable when you write definitions with the same name multiple times.
+-They can be mutable when you write definitions with the same name multiple times.
 It will have the value that was defined the last time during reading.
 Example: x=1; print = x, ","; x=2; print=x; /* prints 1,2

 Print: